PabloAngelGalicia777/PabloAngelGalicia777.github.io/index.md

 #  Pablo Angel Galicia's Portfolio

-I am an Electrical Engineering major at CSUF and I pan on graduating in 2027.
+I am an Electrical Engineering major at CSUF and I plan on graduating in 2027, hopefully...

 ## Favorite CPSC 120L Labs